zepign/com.gardena.sileno/README.md

 * Use triggers, conditions or actions in your Homey flows or check status in the device overview.

 ### Rate limitations
-Note that the Gardena/Husqvarna API currently has an rate limitation of 10,000 calls per month and account.
-By default this homey app polls the Gardena Smart API every 10 minutes.
+Note that the Gardena Smart API currently has an rate limitation of 3000 calls per month and account.
+By default this homey app polls the Gardena Smart API every 20 minutes.
 You can change this in app settings.